Dairy industry, environmental groups seek common ground on clean water

 The groups said better policies can make farms more sustainable -- environmentally and economically.

-“We can all agree that the status quo isn’t working for water in Wisconsin, nor agriculture,” said Matt Krueger, executive director of Wisconsin Land and Water Conservation Association, which supports county conservation officers.
+“We can all agree that the status quo isn’t working for water in Wisconsin, nor agriculture,” Krueger said.
 “Now, more than ever, there is real opportunity — and need — to develop a sustainable vision for both going forward.”

 Be the first to know